mlcommons/ck/README.md

 ## Introduction

-Designing deep tech systems (ML, AI, Quantum, IoT) and moving them to production is a very tedious process due to continuously changing models, data sets, software and hardware.
+Designing deep tech systems (ML, AI, Quantum, IoT) and moving them to production is a very tedious and time-consuming process due to continuously changing models, data sets, software and hardware.

 The Collective Knowledge project (CK) is our attempt to develop a common SDK and an [open repository of knowledge]( https://cKnowledge.io )